flowcommerce/api-build/README.md

 # api-build

-Runs a set of tests against an API defined in apidoc to ensure consistency, and then builds a few artifacts used in the end to end pipeline of API at gilt.
+Runs a set of tests against an API defined in apibuilder to ensure consistency, and then builds a few artifacts used in the end to end pipeline of API at gilt.